Before you come into hospital

 The anaesthetist will prescribe painkillers to be taken orally, or intramuscular injections.
 As soon as you start feeling uncomfortable, you should ask the nursing staff to give you tablets or an injection.

-You are in the hospital after your back operation partly to control your pain, and there is no need to have severe pain.
+You are in the hospital after your back or neck operation partly to control your pain, and there is no need to have severe pain.
 In some cases we will use a PCA (see below), which allow you to control the amount of painkiller you receive.

 Patient Controlled Analgesia (PCA)